 You can have many after-suite configuration components with different ids in a Citrus project.
 By default the containers are always executed.
-But you can restrict the after suite action container execution by defining a suite name or test group names that should match accordingly:
+But you can restrict the after suite action container execution by defining a suite name, test group names, environment or system properties that should match accordingly: